Table of Contents

 - The browser will download the XML file in the default download folder of your operative system

-The Maintenance menu gives you the ability to perform special operations on the plugin data.
+The Maintenance menu allows you to perform operations on the plugin data.

 The following tasks are available: